Groups and Ministries in our Community

 The Tongan Community takes the leading role in the liturgy at the 10am Mass on the 4th Sunday of each month.

 Fr Denis and Br Frank, along with some parishioners, take Holy Communion to the sick and elderly in our community of faith.
-They visit Grace Joel and St Andrew’s Villages on alternate Wednesdays.
+They visit Grace Joel and St Andrew’s Villages on Wednesdays.

 One person is rostered to arrange the Church flowers each week.